centau/ecr/docs/wiki/entity-identifier.md

 (we start versions at 1) so each key can be reused over 8 billion times.

-In the unlikely case that a key has been reused that many times, the key is permanently deprecated and will not be reused again.
+In the unlikely case that a key has been reused that many times, the key is permanently deprecated and will not be reused again (as simple as not adding the key back to the head of the list when it is removed).